-Kurose, J.F. and Ross, K.W., Computer Networking, Pearson, 2008.
+Kurose, J.F. and Ross, K.W., Computer Networking: A top-down approach, Pearson, 2018.

 CS301 text book

 Connolly and Hoar, Fundamentals of Web Development, Pearson 2018

 Students will also be issued with sets of comprehensive notes.
 A non-refundable charge of R200-00 for CS301 and R200-00 for CS302 will be made on your university account for such materials.
 This includes an amount for paying royalties on copyrighted material.